 A positive correlation between home and foreign bond returns arises more mechanically when home and foreign short rates are positively correlated, as is the case in our estimated model.
 Even when short rates are independent, however, long-maturity bond yields remain positively correlated across countries.
-Long-maturity bond yields become independent across countries only when short rates are independent and $\alpha_e = 0$.
+Long-maturity bond yields become independent across countries only when short rates are independent and $\alpha_e = 0$ .

 With the bond demand factors but without the currency demand factor, the exchange rate is connected weakly to long-maturity bond yields and strongly to the short rates.
 Introducing the currency demand factor weakens the latter connection as well because currency demand shocks generate variation in the exchange rate that is unrelated to the short rates.
 Additionally, because currency demand shocks generate opposite movements in home and foreign bond yields, as shown in Section 4, they weaken the strong positive comovement between long-maturity bond yields across countries.
 They do not undo that comovement, however.
-We demonstrate these mechanisms in Section 5.4, where we examine how the effects of QE depend on the standard deviation σ{γ} of innovations to the currency demand factor (Figure 6).
+We demonstrate these mechanisms in Section 5.4, where we examine how the effects of QE depend on the standard deviation $\sigma{\gamma}$ of innovations to the currency demand factor (Figure 6).

 Our result that long-maturity bond yields are connected across countries but are disconnected from the exchange rate holds in the data.
-In Appendix C.5 we show that the empirical correlations between these variables are close to the model-implied ones.
+In Appendix C.6 we show that the empirical correlations between quarterly changes to the exchange rate, home bond yields and foreign bond yields are close to the model-implied ones.
+It is because of the low empirical correlation between changes to the exchange rate and bond yields that our estimation yields near-independent currency and bond demand factors even when we allow for correlation in Appendix C.2.
+The demand factors can be interpreted as shocks affecting different types of agents or intermediaries.